 Artichokes and their nutrient-dense leaves have been a part of herbal traditions, and have been listed in various herbal materia medica for a very long time.
-Artichoke leaf extract is a potent “cholagogic” herb, capable of stimulating the production and secretion of bile by the gall bladder.
-This is largely due to the artichoke’s cinarin content.
-Cinarin is a unique phytochemical that gives artichokes their semi-sweet taste.
+Artichoke leaf extract is a potent “cholagogic” herb.
+Cholagogues are herbs capable of increasing the secretion of bile.
+This is largely due to the artichoke’s cynarin content, as well as chlorogenic acid.
+Cynarin is a unique phytochemical that gives artichokes their semi-sweet taste, whereas chlorogenic acid is hepatoprotective.

-In traditional herbal preparations, artichoke leaves are tinctured in alcohol for several weeks, which results in the extraction of their unique phyto-nutrient and polyphenolic compounds.
+In traditional herbal preparations, artichoke leaves are tinctured in alcohol for several weeks, which results in the extraction of their unique phytonutrient and polyphenolic compounds.

 Preparation Of Artichokes

 Artichokes can be cooked (preferably steamed), or the leaves tinctured in alcohol.
 Choose organically grown artichokes that are rich in color, especially when the leaves are tinted purple and violet.
-These indicate a stronger tendency for higher phyonutrient content.
+These indicate a stronger tendency for higher phytonutrient content.

 Steaming an artichoke takes approximately 25 minutes.
 After 25 minutes, use your teeth to scrape off and eat the nutrient-rich inner contents of the leaves.